Skip to main content

 For example, let's check what are all the products required to make "Bread".

-1. Go to the products listing (1) in Fusion Operations, use the table filters(2) or the search box(2) to find the product, and edit it (3).
+1. Navigate to the products menu (1), use the search bar (2) or click on the "Add filter" to (3) to find the product, and edit it (4).

-To learn more about bulk updating a product's BoM click here.
+To learn more about bulk updating a product's BoM, click here.

 Pro-Tip: However, if you want to view all levels of the Bill of Materials (BoM) or determine if any of these products depend on other products, click "SHOW ALL BOM LEVELS"

-Note: you can also export the Excel of all these by clicking "EXCEL EXPORT".
+Note: You can also export the BoM to Excel or a PDF of all these by clicking "Excel Export" or "Export PDF" respectively.

-Check consumed materials via Export Consumptions
+Check consumed materials via Export Bill of Materials.

 2. Download the file and open it.